pwichmann/supply_chain_mining/README.md

 Explanation:

-* ID is just a unique ID of this particular arc
+* ID is a unique ID of this particular arc.
+One sentence can result in many arcs as each pair of organisational named entities needs to be labelled.
 * originalText is the unaltered original text; a text sequence automatically classified as a single sentence
 * relations is a dictionary of the relations that require a label; each key corresponds to the unique id of such relation
 * Since multiple annotators can have redundantly labelled a relation, the votes for different relation labels are stored.
 In this case, annotator "5ac41236..." has voted for label "2".